-The 17th annual sculpture contest was held on Friday, November 30, 2018 at the Maryland Department of the Environment (MDE) in Baltimore.
+The 19th annual sculpture contest will be held on Friday, November 20, 2020 at the Maryland Department of the Environment (MDE) in Baltimore.
 MDE would like to extend this invitation to high school students.
 Two entries will be accepted from each high school (additional entries may become available later).
-The contest gives students the chance to be inventive and create a sculpture made from recyclable or reused materials (see guidelines).
+The contest gives students the chance to be inventive and create a sculpture made from recyclable or reused materials (see ARD Rules_Guideline).
 Judges will select an overall winning sculpture along with individual recognition for creativity, workmanship and use of materials.
 Additionally, a “People’s Choice Award” is given.
 Past contests received national recognition and television news airtime.
 Prizes provided from corporate and non-profit organization sponsors will be awarded to all contest entrants.
-Past prizes have included items such as gift cards, tablets and an HP Envy X360 Laptop.
+Past prizes have included items such as gift cards, tablets and laptops.

 For more information regarding the "Rethink Recycling" Sculpture Contest, please contact Christy Bujnovszky at email@example.com or at 410-537-4190.

 In the Classroom